Safety

 There are three important steps to ensuring safe raw milk, according to the Raw Milk Institute (RAWMI):

 RAWMI provides free training in the form of workshops, webinars, on-farm mentoring and video training.
-RAWMI has also provided advice about raw milk safety to politicians and legislators in various US states.
+RAWMI has also provided advice about raw milk safety to politicians and legislators in various US states, and around the world.

 To become a RAWMI-listed farm, farmers must go through the training and submit test data monthly to show compliance with RAWMI Common Standards.
 They must also submit an Annual Checklist to demonstrate continued low-risk optimization of their production of raw milk.